monkeynova/www-static/monkeynova/robo_factory/DESIGN.md

 ### 2.1.
 Game Objective

-The primary objective is to guide the robot to touch every **Repair Station** tile on the board.
-The game is won when the last unique repair station is visited.
-The game is lost if the robot's health reaches zero.
+The primary objective is to guide the robot to visit all **Checkpoint** tiles on the board *in their designated numerical order*.
+The game is won when the robot visits the final checkpoint in sequence.
+The game is lost if the robot runs out of lives.

 ### 2.2.
 The Turn Cycle